DJHoon24/Colonel-Banana/README.md

 Colonel Banana is 2D wave clear game that has single/two player functionality!

-Game inspired by a childhood favorite "BoxHeads" and was crafted using Java Game Library Greenfoot.
+Game inspired by a childhood favorite "BoxHeads" and was crafted using Java educational software Greenfoot.

 ## What is Colonel-Banana?
 Waves of monkeys spawn and you must feed them fruit and avoid getting hit!